hittaLautaro/hittaLautaro/README.md

 <h2>  :coffee: About me </h2>

-I am a Software Developer working toward completing my degree, with experience building backend applications using the Java Spring ecosystem.
-I’ve worked with Spring Boot, Spring Security, Spring JPA, JWT, OAuth, scheduling, and email services in personal projects.
+I am a Software Developer, close to reaching my pre-degree.
+I am pursuing experience with projects involving robust, secure and scalable software with Java & Spring as the main focus of my stack.
+I've developed projects using Spring JPA, Spring Security, JWT, Scheduling, Emails and OAuth.

 <!--  -->